ineffably/moxijs/WHY-MOXIJS.md

-# Why Moxi?
+# Why MoxiJS?

-Moxi is a game framework written in TypeScript built to work with PixiJS, designed for rapid development of WebGL-based games, POCs, and prototypes.
+MoxiJS is a game framework written in TypeScript built to work with PixiJS, designed for rapid development of WebGL-based games, POCs, and prototypes.
 It's also LLM-friendly - clean, well-documented code that AI assistants can easily understand and help you build with.

 ## The Problem